Millonarios F.C.: Rivalries

 Millonarios has forged many rivalries with several teams from the league, most notably with local rivals Independiente Santa Fe.
 This derby is popularly called El Clásico Capitalino (The Capital Classic).
 It is the only local derby that has been played every season since the beginning of Colombian professional football in 1948.
 On September 16, 2007, Millonarios completed 100 victories in their Bogotá derby clashes against Santa Fe in the 248th derby match, which ended in a 1–0 victory.
 The goal was scored by Gerardo Bedoya.
 Currently, the number of wins for Millonarios is 125 against 90 for Santa Fe.

 From March 2015 to March 2017, Millonarios maintained a nine-match unbeaten streak without losing to Santa Fe, with three draws and six victories.
 The most outstanding was in the 2015 Torneo Apertura, when Millonarios eliminated Santa Fe from the playoffs on the last matchday with a score of 3–1.
 The goals were converted by Román Torres, Fernando Uribe and Rafael Robayo.

-On March 19, 2017 Millonarios cut an undefeated 22 match run by Santa Fe.
+On 19 March 2017, Millonarios cut an undefeated 22 match run by Santa Fe.
 Millonarios won 3–0 with goals by Andrés Cadavid, Ayron del Valle and Deiver Machado.
-On December 13 of the same year, the Embajador team and the Cardenal met in the final of the 2017 Finalización.
+On 13 December of the same year, the Embajador team and the Cardenal met in the final of the 2017 Finalización.
 In the first leg, where Millonarios were the home team, they won after a header from Matías de los Santos.
-In the second leg, played on December 17, Millonarios came back from an adverse result twice, first with a goal by Andrés Cadavid, and finally with one by Henry Rojas, for a 3–2 aggregate score, with which they won their 15th league championship.
+In the second leg, played on 17 December, Millonarios came back from an adverse result twice, first with a goal by Andrés Cadavid, and finally with one by Henry Rojas, for a 3–2 aggregate score, with which they won their 15th league championship.

 Millonarios also have strong rivalries with other teams such as Atlético Nacional, América de Cali, and Deportivo Cali.
-The rivalry with Nacional is often times called the most important in Colombian football, because both clubs share the most titles and are the most winning teams in the country.
+The rivalry with Atlético Nacional is sometimes called the most important match in Colombian football, given that both clubs are the most winning ones in the country.